pikakid98/Compile-in-ator/README.md

 Another recommendation would be to associate `.compile` files with `Compile-in-ator FE.exe`.
 That's specifically the frontend

-# Known issue
-There's an issue when trying to run the compiler from in a sub-script..
-Example, you're compiling one program which calls to another .compile file from within..
-Doing this causes a weird issue which I'm still trying to figure out.
-For now, Please include this in your code

 <details>
 <summary>Click here to expand</summary>